cloudevents/spec/pubsub-protocol-binding.md

 ### 2.1. datacontenttype Attribute

-The `datacontenttype` attribute is assumed to contain a [RFC2046][rfc2046] compliant media-type expression.
+The assumption is that the `datacontenttype` attribute contains a [RFC2046][rfc2046] compliant media-type expression.

 ### 2.2. data Attribute

-The `data` attribute is assumed to contain opaque application data that is encoded as declared by the `datacontenttype` attribute.
+The assumption is that the `data` attribute contains opaque application data that is encoded as declared by the `datacontenttype` attribute.

 An application is free to hold the information in any in-memory representation